MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Experiments

-In addition, we also analyze the simplicity of MIXRTs in terms of the number of parameters in the above baseline, which depends mainly on the observation size and the number of agents for different scenarios.
-As shown in Table~\ref{table1}, compared to QMIX, QTRAN and MIXRTs, the parameters that need to be learned for VDN are fewer, since there is no mixing network to represent the state-value function.
-Since each layer is the hierarchical structure of MIXRTs represented linearly, the number of parameters grows linearly with the depth of the tree.
-When the depth of the RTCs is set to $3$, compared to QMIX and QTRAN, the number of parameters of MIXRTs is reduced by more than $44\%$, whereas it retains competitive performance.
-With the simplicity of the model, we can easily understand the critical features and the decision process, which strikes a better balance between performance and interpretability.
+In addition, we also analyze the simplicity of MIXRTs in terms of the number of parameters compared to the above baselines, which depends mainly on the observation size and the number of agents on different scenarios.
+As shown in Table~\ref{table1}, VDN requires fewer learnable parameters than QMIX, QTRAN, and QPLEX because it does not employ a mixing network to represent the state-value function.
+Since each layer of MIXRTs is represented linearly, the number of parameters increases linearly with the depth of the tree.
+When the depth of the RTCs is set to $3$, compared to QMIX, QTRAN, and QPLEX, the number of parameters of MIXRTs is reduced by more than $49\%$, whereas it retains competitive performance.
+The simplicity of the model allows us to more easily understand the critical features and the decision-making process through lightweight inference, which strikes a better balance between performance and interpretability.

-\textbf{Performance comparison with I-SDTs and I-CDTs.} We evaluate the learning performance of RTCs over the individual SDTs and CDTs methods on both easy and hard scenarios.
-As shown in Fig.~\ref{fig6}, I-SDTs and I-CDTs do not perform well with instability on a range of tasks.
-One of the reasons is that the simple univariate linear structures of each filter may be difficult to represent and capture feature information in complex tasks, especially in non-stationary multi-agent tasks.
-In contrast, I-RTCs obtains better performance with more stability by combining high-dimensional features mapped from observations via ensemble multiple trees with historical action-observation values as input.
-MIXRTs outperform I-SDTs, I-CDTs and I-RTCs as assigned the joint action-observation value function of pre-agent based on RTCs to learn the linear cooperative relationship among agents, which makes an effective performance improvement compared to the existing interpretable trees.
+\textbf{Performance comparison with representative interpretable models based on the tree structure.} We evaluate the learning performance of RTCs over the individual SDTs and CDTs methods on both easy and hard scenarios.
+As shown in Fig.~\ref{fig15}, I-RTCs constantly and significantly outperform I-SDTs and I-CDTs in performance and stability across all the tasks.
+I-RTCs achieve better performance by combining high-dimensional features mapped from observations to historical information as input, where adding recurrency information can help agents better capture feature information in complex tasks, especially in non-stationary multi-agent tasks.
+In terms of stability, I-RTCs perform more stably than SDTs and CDTs, owing to its ensemble mechanism.
+Compared to the existing interpretable tree-based methods, MIXRTs outperform I-SDTs, I-CDTs, and I-RTCs by leveraging the advantages of learning a centralized but factorized joint action-observation value, particularly through their lightweight inference architecture.

-\textbf{Ablation Study.} In addition, we analyze how sensitive MIXRTs is to the effect of tree depth and the number of ensemble trees on performance.
-We also analyze the stability of the I-SDTs, I-CDTs, I-RTCs and MIXRTs when the depth of the tree increases (see Appendix~\ref{AblationExperiment} for details).
-We suggest an appropriate value for both of the above to maintain interpretability and improve performance.